Ryu0118/KeyPathIterable/README.md

 # KeyPathIterable
-Swift macro that can get KeyPath of all properties of struct, class, enum or macro
+Swift macro that can get KeyPath of all properties of struct, class, enum or actor

 ## Installation
 ```Swift